 This article explains the difference perfectly but basically, pepitas come from very specific types of pumpkins, not the kind we buy, carve or eat.

-But pepita consumption is about the closest I’ve come to eating any roasted squash seeds in years.
+But pepita consumption (both in the actual seeds or as pumpkin seed butter) is about the closest I’ve come to eating any roasted squash seeds in years.

 I stood over the baking sheet on top of the oven and ate every single one of these crispy roasted seeds by myself, fully intending to save some for Ulysses but failing miserably with a capital F.